Ayolland/borksy/about/about.md

 If you're not familiar with how Bitsy can be extended, check out [Sean's great collection of Bitsy hacks](https://github.com/seleb/bitsy-hacks/).

-What's new in 2.1:
+What's new in 2.2:
-* Updated to Bitsy 4.8
+* Actually really updated to Bitsy 4.8 this time
+* Fixed conflict between Unique Items and Permanent Items
 * Fixed Bug in Solid Items Hack

 Other Borksy Features: